voilacode/markdown-render/readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project currently does not include a license file.
+Please contact the repository owner for licensing information.

 ## Credits